kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

   - Container resource specifications (CPU, memory, GPU, extended resources) are mutable only for suspended jobs.
   - Job controller observes the resource updates and creates pods with the new resource specifications.
   - Resource validation still applies (e.g., limits >= requests) for all resource types including extended resources.
+  - A job that is suspended once it went running is still able to change resources while it is suspended.

 #### Unit tests